XpiritBV/ContainerWorkshop-Docs/Lab7-RegistriesClusters.md

 If you have time left, you can remove the SQL Server container altogether and switch to Azure SQL Database.
 The steps you need to do are:
-- Provision an Azure SQL Server database called `Leaderboard`, and an Azure SQL Server if necessary.
+- Provision an Azure SQL Server Database called `Leaderboard`, and an Azure SQL Server if necessary.

 ![](images/AzureSQLDatabase.png)

-  You might have change the server name to be unique.
+  You might have change the server name so that it is unique.

 - Add a firewall rule to the Azure SQL Server to allow traffic coming in from the cluster.
 You can find the IP address of the cluster in the external load balancer NAT rules.
 As an alternative, you can give Azure resources access to the database server.
 Pay attention to the highlighted area in the firewall settings of your Azure SQL server resource.